Colonia Chapalita Guadalajara: Restaurants, Hotels & Architecture

 On Sundays, the Via Recreactiva shuts down the westbound lane of traffic to cars and only allows pedestrians and cyclists.
 You will run into all of your neighbors on Sundays just cruising the Via Recreactiva with the family.

-The neighborhood is centered around the Glorieta Chapalita, which connects Av Guadalupe with Av de las Rosas.
-The glorieta is a traffic circle with an immaculately maintained park in the middle.
+The neighborhood is centered around the Glorieta Chapalita, which connects Av Guadalupe with Av de las Rosas and Calle San Ignacio.
+The Glorieta is a traffic circle with an immaculately maintained park in the middle.
 During the week the park is quiet but on Sundays, there is an art market that brings people from all over the city.

 Where To Eat In Chapalita